maahibatra/High-Seas-Project-Ideas/README.md

 Honestly, I was bored.
 I was also so incredibly out of ideas for projects.
 So, I tried to search for projects on the internet.
 Came up empty handed.
 Then this idea struck me - and now I can never run out of ideas again!

 ### HAVE FUN!!

+(Also please don't mind the weird commit history towards the end, I fear I was losing my mind due to a fever T~T)